ava-labs/avalanchego/vms/platformvm/docs/chain_time_update.md

 Note that unlike `blocks.Apricot*` blocks, `blocks.Blueberry*` blocks will serialize block timestamp.

-Note Blueberry fork won't change any transactions format, so transactions byte representation is fully backward compatible.
-Also Blueberry won't change any codec version
+Note the Blueberry fork won't change any transaction formats.
+So, transaction byte representations are fully backward compatible.
+Also, Blueberry won't change any codec version.

 [^1]: note that avalanchego codebase includes `blocks.ApricotAtomicBlock`, which has been forbidden on Apricot Phase 5 fork.
 This type is kept just to allow bootstrapping from genesis and it is forbidden on Blueberry as well as subsequent Apricot forks.